harrykhlo/rugby_club/README.md

   - Team.

 - Route of Add New Member Page
-  The admin page is at admin/member/add?adminid=`<admin id>` of the site.
+  The Add New Member page is at admin/member/add?adminid=`<admin id>` of the site.
 The admin id from admin page is required to be given in the form of a GET request.

+## Print All Active Club Member Page (is entered from admin page)

+This page is brought by a button click on the admin page.
+The button is at the top of the member list on the admin page.

+- Functions of Print All Active Club Member Page
+  This Print All Active Club Member Page is given in a new tab showing a list of all active members belonging to the admin's club for printing purposes.
+The users can use the brower's printing capability to print the list of all active club members.
+The following member information is included on the list:

+  - First Name;
+  - Last Name;
+  - Team name;
+  - Address 1;
+  - Address 2;
+  - City;
+  - Email;
+  - Phone; and
+  - Birthday.

+- Route of Print All Active Club Member Page
+  The Print All Active Club Member Page is at /admin/activemember/print?adminid=`<admin id>`&clubid=`<club id>` of the site.
+The admin id and club id from admin page are required to be given in the form of a GET request.